olegabu/fabric-starter/test/testsuite.md

 The Hyperledger Fabric Starter Testing Suite is a basic set of scripts and libraries designed to verify the correctness of Hyperledger Fabric network installation using Fabric Starter, as well as the essential functionality of a deployed network.

 The Testing Suite verifies the operation of Fabric Network deployed locally or in docker-machine multihost environment.
-You need a Network with two organizations to run test scenarios.
+You need a Network at least with two organizations to run test scenarios.

 ## Scenarios

-The scenario is a shell script, which calls in sequence a set of code snippets, which perform some basic operations and verify their results.
+The scenario is a shell script, which calls in sequence a set of code snippets that execute some elementary network operations and verify their results.

 ## Functionality tested

-The Testing Suite includes two scenarios out of the box.
+The Testing Suite includes two out-of-the-box scenarios.
+They can be found in the ./test/scenarios directory.
+Description of each scenario is stored in 'scenario.md' file in each scenario's directory.
+Use run-scenario.sh script to run the scenario.

+### Acceptance test scenario

-The first one implements a simple acceptance test for a network with two organizations.
+The first scenario implements a simple acceptance test for a network with two organizations.

 The checkpoints tested:

 * Hyperledger Fabric containers for orderer and organizations are up
 * Service channels were created
 * Both organizations were joined to the service channels

+### Basic functionality test scenario

 The second scenario tests the basic functionality of a network with two organizations.